runxiyu/forge/README.md

 ## CI

-Not very sure how to ingerate this for now.
+Not very sure how to integrate this for now.
 Planned for the future.

 ## Authentication and authorization